Azkali/Orchis-kde/README.md

-Orchis kde is a materia Design theme for KDE Plasma desktop.
+l4s kde is a materia Design theme for KDE Plasma desktop.

 In this repository you'll find: